Almost sure convergence of stochastic Hamiltonian descent methods: Introduction

-That is, $p_{k+1}$ is an average of the previous gradients where $\beta_k$ determines how much we value information from the preceding stages.

 Notwithstanding the benefits of stochastic gradient algorithms, they frequently suffer from instability problems such as exploding gradients \citep{pascanu_2013, bengio_1994} and sensitivity to the choice of learning rate \citep{owens_filkin_1989}.
-A way to mitigate these issues is to employ gradient clipping \citep{Goodfellow-et-al-2016,pascanu_et_al_2012} or gradient normalization.
-Gradient normalization was introduced in \citet{poljak_1967} in the deterministic and a stochastic version appears already in \citet{andradottir_1990}.
-A normalized version of \eqref{eq:sgd} is given by
+A way to mitigate these issues is to employ gradient clipping \citep{Goodfellow-et-al-2016,pascanu_2013} or gradient normalization.
+Gradient normalization was introduced in \citet{poljak_1967} in the deterministic setting and a stochastic version appears already in \citet{andradottir_1990}.
+A normalized version of the algorithm determined by (\ref{eq:sgd}) is given by

 In practice a small number $\epsilon >0$ is added in the denominator to ensure that the update does not become infinitely large.

 Gradient clipping was first introduced in \citet{mikolov_2013}.
 In so-called \emph{hard clipping}, the gradient is simply rescaled if it is larger than some predetermined threshold. \emph{Soft clipping}, on the other hand, makes use of a differentiable function for rescaling the gradient \citep{zhang_2020}.
 It was recently shown that hard clipping algorithms suffer from an \emph{unavoidable bias term} \citep{koloskova_et_al_2023}; a term in the convergence bound that does not decrease as the number of iterations increases.
 This is one reason why soft clipping is preferable.